-But by then it may be too late anyway, because invasive species, such as Spanish Bluebells, will probably have taken over.
+Most of the trees in the new Wellesley Woodlands and the A331 road corridor woodlands are relatively young with little understory and a narrow diversity of species.
+It could take decades for any ground flora to colonise these areas naturally, but by then, it may be too late anyway, because invasive species, such as Spanish Bluebells, will probably have taken over.
 We need to stop this because most native invertebrates will not eat them.
 Planting native wildflowers locally is providing vital food sources for bees, butterflies, and other insects, and this attracts those higher up the food chain such as birds and small mammals.

 It will also increase your visual enjoyment of your Valley.
-Ground flora in Wellesley Woodlands and the A331 road corridor right now is mostly brambles and nettles - great for wildlife but not so nice to look at.
+Ground flora in Wellesley Woodlands and the A331 road corridor right now is mostly brambles and nettles - great for wildlife, but not so nice to look at.
 Native flowers that you know and love, close to footpaths, will improve the scenery and make you feel proud of your local sites.

-To add to the woodland beauty of the Blackwater Valley, and protect its wildlife, please support the appeal by clicking on the ‘Donate To BVCT’ button above and follow the links
+To add to the woodland beauty of the Blackwater Valley, and protect its wildlife, please support the appeal by clicking on the red ‘Donate To BVCT’ button below and follow the links.